What is 'sustainable construction'?

 - durable and sustainable concrete (for use in government construciton projects)

-In 2010 the NI Executive published the Sustainable Development Strategy Everyone's Involved - a strategy designed to provide a framework that can support and inform the decisions and actions taken by individuals, groups and organisations in progressing the sustainability agenda.
+In 2010 the NI Executive published the Sustainable Development Strategy Everyone's Involved - which provides a framework to inform the decisions and actions taken by individuals, groups and organisations in progressing the sustainability agenda.

 BREEAM and CEEQUAL